💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 LoanBuilder loan options

-LoanBuilder keeps things simple with exactly one type of financing.
+LoanBuilder keeps things simple with just one type of financing.
 As far as we can tell, it’s a simple short-term loan.

 But we’ll tell you now, LoanBuilder doesn’t publish many details on its loans (one of our biggest pet peeves).
 So a lot of what we’re about to tell you comes from reports from LoanBuilder borrowers.

 Also, instead of charging interest on your loan amount, LoanBuilder charges a flat loan fee.
 That means you don’t get a discount for repaying your loan early, because your fee never changes.
-Borrowers reported fees ranging from 12% to 14%, making LoanBuilder a somewhat expensive financing option.
-LoanBuilder’s website, though, showed example loans with fees ranging from 2.8% to 7%.
-We’re not sure if those rates are possible to get―but even if they are, they’re clearly not common.
+Borrowers commonly reported fees ranging from 12% to 14%, making LoanBuilder a somewhat expensive financing option.
+LoanBuilder’s website, though, showed example loans with fees ranging from 2.8% to 187%.

 Whatever your loan size and fee rate, you’ll repay it with automated weekly payments from your business bank account.
 As far as we can tell, you can get a loan term of up to one year―though terms as short as 15 weeks may be possible.